adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 for a while now and one of the things I was not happy with was the authentication system, which felt like a bit of a hack.

-I was able to dedicate a bit of into understanding Catalyst's authentication quirks at the weekend and really nail my approach.
+I was able to dedicate a bit of time into understanding Catalyst's authentication quirks at the weekend and really nail my approach.
 I couldn't find the right documentation to explain exactly what was required, so here's my attempt, to help anyone else who might be trying something similar.